-For the Southern Hemisphere.
-At temperate latitudes in the Southern Hemisphere, the number of meteors tend to be lower.
-The Geminids do favor the Northern Hemisphere, where the radiant is higher in the sky.
+Can you watch from the Southern Hemisphere?
+Sure!
+At temperate latitudes in the Southern Hemisphere, the meteors tend to be fewer.
+The Geminids do favor the Northern Hemisphere, where the radiant appears higher in the sky.
 However, this shower is also visible from the tropical and subtropical parts of the Southern Hemisphere.
-Watch for it anyway!

 Where do the meteors come from?
-Although meteors are sometimes called ‘shooting stars,’ they have nothing to do with stars.
+Although meteors are sometimes called “shooting stars,” they have nothing to do with stars.
 Instead, they are strictly a solar system phenomenon.
-Around this time every year, our planet Earth crosses the orbital path of a mysterious object called 3200 Phaethon, which might be an asteroid or a burnt-out comet orbiting our sun.
+Around this time every year, our planet Earth crosses the orbital path of a mysterious object called 3200 Phaethon, which has an asteroid name, but a comet-like tail.
 Debris from this object burns up in the Earth’s upper atmosphere to give us the annual Geminid meteor shower.
-The moderately fast Geminids slice through the Earth’s atmosphere at some 35 kilometers – or 22 miles – per second.